Snatchfield

 Building on Snatchfield is an appalling idea!

-SNATCHFIELDS is a peaceful haven for wildlife, comprising wet flushes, a stream and species rich grassland.
+SNATCHFIELD is a peaceful haven for wildlife, comprising wet flushes, a stream and species rich grassland.
 It sits within a wider landscape of deciduous and mixed woodland, creating a buffer strip between countryside and the townscape.

 Legislation and National Planning Policy

 NATIONAL LANDSCAPES are protected under the Levelling-up and Regeneration Act 2023.
-Section 245 states that the local authority has a statutory duty and“must attach greater weight to the purpose of conserving and enhancing the natural beauty, wildlife, and cultural heritage of the area”.
+Section 245 states that the local authority has a statutory duty and “must attach greater weight to the purpose of conserving and enhancing the natural beauty, wildlife, and cultural heritage of the area”.
 Paragraphs 189 and 190 of the National Planning Policy Framework (NPPF) support this statement.
 The NPPF provides protection to National Landscapes – any planning application for a major development should be refused other than in exceptional circumstances.

 • Authorities such as Shropshire Council have a legal duty to seek to conserve and enhance the landscape and biodiversity of a protected landscape.